cognitive-engineering-lab/aquascope/README.md

 ### From source

-You will need Cargo and [npm](https://www.npmjs.com/) installed, then you can install the preprocessor:
+You will first need Cargo and [npm](https://www.npmjs.com/) installed, then you can run:

 ```sh
 git clone https://github.com/cognitive-engineering-lab/aquascope.git